International Studies, Minor

 Offered in: Chicago

 International Studies is a growing interdisciplinary field that offers students the opportunity to study politics, economics, history, sociology, anthropology, and communication as parts of a complex and evolving global system.
 A minor in International Studies is an excellent complement to many of the majors at Roosevelt University for those students considering living or working overseas at some point in their careers.
-Whether your major is Integrated Marketing Communications, Political Science or Biology, International Studies broadens intellectual and professional expertise beyond your major and offers students the chance to develop wide-ranging knowledge about social, economic and political processes outside of the United States.
+Whether your major is Digital Marketing, Advertising, and Public Relations, Political Science or Biology, International Studies broadens intellectual and professional expertise beyond your major and offers students the chance to develop wide-ranging knowledge about social, economic and political processes outside of the United States.

 At Roosevelt, we study the international system with a focus on the pursuit and realization of social justice across national boundaries.
 We produce graduates with fluency in contemporary debates across multiple fields, as well as build the moral and ethical foundation to be international leaders and global citizens.
 Minors from the International Studies program will be viewed by potential employers as knowledgeable about a broad range of international topics, but also as socially-minded, problem-solving critical thinkers.

-Students interested in an International Studies minor should consult their advisor or the program coordinator, David Faris, before registration each semester to assure that requirements are met and that the electives constitute a coherent program that is tailored to the student’s interests.
+Students interested in an International Studies minor should consult their advisor or the program coordinator before registration each semester to assure that requirements are met and that the electives constitute a coherent program that is tailored to the student’s interests.

 Minors are strongly encouraged to undertake study abroad.
 Roosevelt’s Office of International Programs will assist students in selecting and applying for study abroad programs.
 The program coordinator will assist in selecting courses once the student has been admitted to a program.
 Study abroad courses and programs vary, so students should consult the program coordinator to see how study abroad courses fit in the International Studies curriculum.